The Quran does not merely retell Adam (peace be upon him). It redistributes him.

 Indeed, the likeness of Jesus with God is like Adam: He created him from dust, then said to him “Be,” and he was.
 (3:59)

-This is architecturally exact.
+This is architecturally precise.
 The surah is dismantling the theological misuse of the extraordinary.
-Jesus’ unusual origination cannot become an argument for divinity, because Adam’s origination was more radical still.
-Adam thus functions here as the anti-exception: miraculous origination does not suspend servanthood.
+Jesus (peace be upon him)’ unusual origination cannot become an argument for divinity, because Adam (peace be upon him)‘s origination was more radical still.
+Adam (peace be upon him) thus functions here as the anti-exception: miraculous origination does not suspend servanthood.

-In Al ‘Imran, Adam is the first precedent that prevents wonder from turning into theological inflation.
+In Al ‘Imran, Adam (peace be upon him) is the first precedent that prevents wonder from turning into theological inflation.

 3. In al-A’raf (7): stripped and re-clothed

-Al-A’raf needs Adam more extensively than most surahs because it is deeply concerned with revelation, receptivity, exposure, satanic strategy, and the difference between outward appearance and inward truth.
+Al-A’raf needs Adam (peace be upon him) more extensively than most surahs because it is deeply concerned with revelation, receptivity, exposure, satanic strategy, and the difference between outward appearance and inward truth.

-That is why Adam appears here as the first unveiled human being.
+That is why Adam (peace be upon him) appears here as the first unveiled human being.

 ﴿فَوَسْوَسَ لَهُمَا الشَّيْطَانُ لِيُبْدِيَ لَهُمَا مَا وُورِيَ عَنْهُمَا مِن سَوْآتِهِمَا﴾